-OEB registered Old English “Babydoll” Southdown Sheep are wonderful heritage sheep for companionship, organic weeding, wool and meat
+Old English Babydoll Southdown Sheep (or just Babydolls for short) are a wonderful heritage breed of sheep for companionship, organic weeding, wool and meat

-Babydolls are known for their small stature, sweet temperament and smiling faces.
-The smiling woolly teddy bear faces of Babydoll sheep make everyone smile back!
 Their short legs and small size allow them to do well in small areas, even suburban households can keep them as pets and lawn mowers.
-(A good rule of thumb is one acre per five ewes and their lambs.)
+(A good rule of thumb is one acre per five ewes.)

 Babydoll sheep…